Carrier

 Narrow syntax

-Fifteen top-level declarations.
+Twenty top-level declarations.
 One service.
-A tight scalar set, arrays, optionals, enums, and record types.
+A tight scalar set plus Vector(N).
 Fewer ways to be wrong.

 Authoring tiers